 Fresh juice will start to lose some of its nutrients within thirty minutes of the time when you squeeze it.
 This is why from the very beginning I have advised you to drink the juice immediately after you make it.

-If you cannot understand why this is the case, think of it like this – if you cut pineapple and leave it like that for some time, it will start to go brown.
+For better understanding, try to imagine – when you cut your fruit, like pineapple, and leave it like that for some time, it will start to go brown.
 This is the case with almost all fruits and vegetables.
 Therefore, leaving them exposed is not the best idea.

 Watch this video to know more: